Felon Voting Rights

 How can I confirm that my voting rights are restored?

-• Contact the Clerk of the District Court where the sentence was imposed, the Department of Corrections or the supervising parole officer to confirm if it has been two years since the completion of your sentence, enabling you to register and vote.
+• Contact the Clerk of the District Court where the sentence was imposed, the Department of Corrections or the supervising parole officer to confirm the completion of your sentence, enabling you to register and vote.

 • You can also reach out to the Secretary of State’s Office at 402-471-2555 or sos.elect@nebraska.gov and we will attempt to identify your date of release.